-FAQ was last modified: August 13th, 2018 by azhairrestoration
+FAQ was last modified: May 11th, 2022 by Chris Whitfield

 Alopecia is the process of hair loss.
 Hair loss can occur for different reasons, which can be discussed during your free consultation.
 The most common form is male and female pattern alopecia which is still poorly understood.
 It is important to realize that the hair on the sides and back of the scalp of even severe cases of alopecia are somewhat immune to this process.
 This is precisely the area that hair is harvested during hair transplantation.
 Alopecia can be due to metabolic anomalies that can be evaluated by Dr. Zacco during a scheduled treatment appointment.

 Even significantly balding men and women will have relatively thick hair on the sides and back of the scalp.
 This is because the follicles in this region are genetically programmed to resist the usual cause of hair loss.
 Hair transplantation is a process in which the hair follicles and its surrounding tissue, a graft, is surgically removed from the back and/or sides of the scalp and transplanted where it is needed.
 The transplanted follicles usually survive for life and therefore the process is usually permanent.
 The transplanted tissue, or graft, is living tissue we obtain from you that continues to grow hair for life requiring regular haircuts and will gray naturally.
 It is your living and growing hair, surgically moved.
 At AZ Hair Restoration, we employ a combination of proven techniques.
 We don’t believe that one method of hair transplantation fits all.
 We utilize several different methods to best fit the individual patient.
 Sometimes we will use two different techniques on the same patient.
 This requires more effort, experience, and training.
 At AZ Hair Restoration, we feel our patients deserve the best.